erangalds/t-vectordb-introduction/lecture-notes/02-converting-to-vectors.md

 The word "car" might be represented as [0.3, -1.5].

-In this example, the Euclidean distance between "cat" and "dog" is shorter than the distance between "cat" and "car," indicating that "cat" is more similar to "dog" than to "car."
-Similarly, the cosine similarity between "cat" and "dog" is higher than that between "cat" and "car," further highlighting their semantic similarity.
+In this example, the *Euclidean distance* between "cat" and "dog" is shorter than the distance between "cat" and "car," indicating that "cat" is more similar to "dog" than to "car."
+Similarly, the *cosine similarity* between "cat" and "dog" is higher than that between "cat" and "car," further highlighting their *semantic similarity*.

-How to Create Vector Embeddings for Your Data
+## How to Create Vector Embeddings for Your Data
 Creating vector embeddings of your data is also commonly called vectorization.

-Here’s a general overview of the vectorization process:
+### High Level Overview of the Vectorization Process:

 The first step is to collect the raw data that you want to process.
 This could be text, audio, images, time series data, or any other kind of structured or unstructured data.

 Then, you need to preprocess the data to clean it and make it suitable for analysis.
 Depending on the kind of data you have, this may involve tasks like tokenization (in the case of text data), removing noise, resizing images, normalization, scaling, and other data cleaning operations.

 Next, you need to break down the data into chunks.
 Depending on the type of data you’re dealing with, you might have to split text into sentences or words (if you have text data), divide images into segments or patches (if you have image data), or partition time series into intervals or windows (if you have time series data).

 Once you preprocess the data and break it into suitable chunks, the next step is to convert each chunk into a vector representation, a process known as embedding.

-## Text to Vectors
+## Converting Text to Vectors
 Let's now see how we can convert a *text* string into a vector.

 ```python